El Salvador’s Freedom Passport: Complete Program Breakdown for Bitcoin Holders

 The eligibility requirements are straightforward.
 You must be at least 18 years old with a clean criminal record, a valid passport with 6+ months validity, legitimate source of funds with proof of lawful digital asset acquisition, and good character and reputation.
 Most nationalities are accepted.

 Restrictions apply to nationals of Cuba, North Korea, Iran, and Syria.
 Residents of Crimea, Donetsk, Luhansk, Kherson, or Zaporizhzhia are also excluded.
-Individuals on OFAC sanctions lists, those with criminal convictions or pending proceedings, and anyone unable to prove legitimate source of funds will be denied.
+Individuals on Office of Foreign Assets Control (OFAC) sanctions lists, those with criminal convictions or pending proceedings, and anyone unable to prove legitimate source of funds will be denied.

 The due diligence is real.
 This is a sovereign nation staking its international credibility and its passport’s visa-free agreements on the quality of its vetting.
 The Bitcoin Office conducts thorough background checks, and they reject applicants who do not meet the standard.
 That is a feature, not a bug.
 The rigor of the due diligence is what keeps 131 countries accepting the passport at their borders without a visa.